-IG report: Former congressman attempted to “coerce” relationship with employee
+Mel Watt attempted to ‘coerce’ relationship with employee while FHFA director, IG report says

 Watt also told investigators “he did not have a romantic attraction to” Grimes.
 Rather, he was concerned that she was attracted to him.
 Grimes often visited his office, and “the odd times at which the visits started to occur raised [his] suspicion that [Grimes] could be developing an attract to [him] that would be inappropriate,” the report says.

-Watt suggested they meet outside of the office and after work to eliminate his suspicions about Grimes’ intentions, he told investigators.
-On the way to a restaurant, Rosa Mexicano, Watt told Grimes that there was an attraction between them that needed to explored, but only to ascertain her reaction, he said.
+Watt suggested they meet outside of the office and after work to eliminate his suspicions about Grimes’s intentions, he told investigators.
+On the way to a D.C. restaurant, Rosa Mexicano, Watt told Grimes that there was an attraction between them that needed to explored, but only to ascertain her reaction, he said.

 “Given the Director’s stated concerns about the interests of [Grimes], the Director should have been especially scrupulous about conducting meetings with [Grimes] in FHFA’s offices,” the report says.

-“Instead, by his own admission, he treated the [Grimes] differently from other female mentees.
-A reasonable conclusion is that he did so because he was seeking an inappropriate relationship with her," the report says.
+“Instead, by his own admission, he treated [Grimes] differently from other female mentees.
+A reasonable conclusion is that he did so because he was seeking an inappropriate relationship with her,” the report says.

 Both Grimes and Watt were subpoenaed as part of the investigation and 20 other witnesses were interviewed.
 In addition to being sent to the White House, the results were referred to the U.S. Office of Special Counsel.